Beyond BI: other problems you can solve with Metabase

 - Create a dashboard with some questions.

-- As people ask you questions, save the query and give them accounts to Metabase so they can refer back to it, or use it as the starting point of another question.
+- As people ask you questions, save the query and give them accounts to Metabase so they can refer to it, or use it as the starting point of another question.

 - Set up custom destinations to send people to another question or dashboard, or to your CRM or other third-party tool using a parameterized URL.